 SPF stands for Sender Policy Framework and it should be one of the first things you implement when designing a secure mail system.
 SPF is a simple email-validation system designed to detect email spoofing by providing a mechanism to allow receiving email servers to check that incoming mail from a domain comes from a server authorized by that domain’s administrators.
 SPF is implemented at the DNS level as a txt record.
 To create a SPF record, you will need the IP address or addresses of your mail server, and access to your DNS management console.
 Use an online tool like this http://www.spfwizard.net/ to create a valid SPF record.
 Your record should look like this “v=spf1 mx a ip4:10.10.10.10 -all”

 DKIM stands for DomainKeys Identified Mail and is a cryptographic way of validating the authenticity of an email.
-DKIM employs a private and public key to make sure the original message is not altered in anyway during transmission.
-DKIM is also a DNS TXT string based record, but creating the record is little bit more involved than creating a SPF record.
-Most cloud based spam filters provide DKIM support, and if you are using a connector with your internal mail server it should be a matter of just turning it on and setup the DNS record.
-If you are using an in-house mail server like Microsoft exchange, then creating the DKIM records is a little bit more difficult .Take a look at this tool to create the record https://github.com/Pro/dkim-exchange
+DKIM employs a private and public key to make sure the original message is not altered in any way during transmission.
+DKIM is also a DNS TXT string based record, but creating the record is a little bit more involved than creating an SPF record.
+Most cloud-based spam filters provide DKIM support, and if you are using a connector with your internal mail server it should be a matter of just turning it on and set up the DNS record.
+If you are using an in-house mail server like Microsoft exchange, then creating the DKIM records is a little bit more difficult.Take a look at this tool to create the record https://github.com/Pro/dkim-exchange

 If you need an extra layer of security for your email communication then you can use email encryption.
-Outlook for Exchange provide native support for email encryption ( check tutorials below on how to set it up ).
-You can also use third party encryption software like http://openpgp.org/
+Outlook for Exchange provides native support for email encryption ( check tutorials below on how to set it up ).
+You can also use third-party encryption software like http://openpgp.org/

 Staff & user education